 Nash’s concept is regarded as among the most crucial concept of game theory.
 And the primary reason for this is its wide applicability across various disciplines, be it social sciences, economics, and more.

 Following are some of the applications of Nash equilibrium:

 There is a general belief that more roads would reduce road congestion.
 This, however, is not true because more roads induce demand, and the new roads get to fill up quickly.
 And, this again results in congestion of roads.

 The equilibrium for the commuters is to drive on new roads because it is faster.
 Since everyone thinks so, it eventually leads to congestion on roads.
 This is not the optimal solution.
 The optimal solution would be less traffic on roads, but it is not possible without government intervention.

 All athletes are better if no one consumes performance-enhancing drugs.
 Since every player knows that no other player is taking drugs, they feel tempted to take the drug to perform better than others.
 This results in everyone taking drugs, and anyone not taking them is at a comparative disadvantage.

 Every country knows that the world needs to cut on CO2 emissions to keep a check on climate change.
 However, each country has an economic interest in emitting CO2.
 Such thinking by all countries leads to global inaction on CO2 emissions.

 In an oligopoly, both firms are better if they limit their output and use a monopoly price.
 Since the two are rivals, they manufacture more number of units, and this reduces the payoff for the two.

-Two firms engage in a legal conflict would be collectively better off if they don’t hire a lawyer.
-However, each firm eventually hires a lawyer out of fear that if they don’t and others hire a lawyer, then they would lose.
+Two firms engage in a legal conflict would be collectively better off if they didn’t hire a lawyer.
+However, each firm eventually hires a lawyer out of fear that if they don’t, and others hire a lawyer, then they would lose.